chris-zy-liu/chris-zy-liu/README.md

 # Hey, I'm Chris 👋

 I'm an Industrial & Systems Engineering student at Georgia Tech with a concentration in Operations Research & Statistics and a minor in Computing & Intelligence.
-I spend most of my time somewhere between ML and poetry — and I think the two have more in common than people expect.
+I spend most of my time somewhere between ML and writing — and I think the two have more in common than people expect.

 ## what I'm up to